 Thanks to the Internet, it is now possible to democratize access to the greatest masterpieces of photography.
 They can be present in renowned museums or in prestigious private collections, an online exhibition brings them together.

 Associated with digital photography, the Internet allows new modes of exhibitions, thus increasing the possibilities of access and creation of imaginary museums.
-In this perspective, the Museum of Photography wishes to give the opportunity to explore the world heritage of photography, with perpetual exhibitions created and put online throughout the year.
+In this perspective, the Museum of Photography wishes to give the opportunity to explore the world heritage of photography, with perpetual exhibitions curated and uploaded online throughout the year.

 Website owner : M. EDERY - 5 rue des sablons - 75116 Paris